outlandishideas/kasia/README.md

 We assume that you are using React and [Redux](https://github.com/reactjs/redux) as an implementation of the Flux pattern.

-If you want to avoid setting this up yourself we have a boilerplate you can use.
+If you want to avoid setting this up yourself we have a boilerplate [you can use]() with instructions on how to start a project.
+Its a universal application as well.

 ## Using RePress